konklone/ubuntu/macbook.md

 You will need:

 * A **USB flash drive** with at least 2GB of storage.
-* Some sort of **wired connection**, at least briefly, to install wireless drivers.
+* Some sort of **wired connection**, at least briefly, to inspotall wireless drivers.
 This can be Ethernet (through an Ethernet-to-USB adapter), or it could be USB tethering from a device connected to a mobile network.
 * **These instructions**, either printed on paper (!), or visible from your phone or another laptop.

 You can create the Ubuntu boot USB stick [from OS X](#starting-from-os-x), or you can do it [from Ubuntu](#starting-from-ubuntu).